 When we were in elementary school, our teachers found correspondents.
 Young French, Spanish, Italian or German children sometimes stood at the other end of the pencil, and would write back to you and maybe sometimes a friendship would spring out of this.

-Twenty or thirty years later, in 2017, things have evolved, Superprof will not advise you to find a Spanish-speaking correspondent to send letters to…
+Twenty or thirty years later, things have evolved, Superprof will not advise you to find a Spanish-speaking correspondent to send letters to…

 The Internet revolution and its infinite possibilities make it possible to find this correspondent with whom to exchange, to progress rapidly, informally and without having the feeling that you’re working.